moxystudio/react-page-swapper/README.md

 We recommend using [`scroll-behavior`](https://github.com/taion/scroll-behavior/) to integrate with the Router you are using, and pass `() => scrollBehavior.updateScroll()` as the `updateScroll` property.

+If you are building your application on top of `Next.js` then you may want to integrate this property with [`next-scroll-behavior`](https://github.com/moxystudio/next-scroll-behavior).

 #### onSwapBegin

 Type: `Function`